 Proctored tests and coursework will require that your webcam, microphone, and speakers are in working order.
 Test them here.

 Download university-approved Sophos Anti-Virus software to protect your computer and documents.

 You will need Microsoft Office applications to complete assignments.
 Follow the directions at this site to add it to your computer.

 Adobe Reader will help you open PDF files in your course.
 Fill in the three drop downs on the left-hand side of this page and then download.

-Download the UL Lafayette mobile app to stay up-to-date on pertinent university information and the Moodle app so you can access your coursework while on the go.
+Download the UL Lafayette mobile app to stay up-to-date on pertinent university information and your coursework while on the go.